AlexJKowal/CS6457GameDesign/MCAAA_FourSquare_readme.txt

 * Matt
-Did a lot of coding for overall games and human player behaviors
+Did a lot of coding for overall games and human player behaviors Taking care of PR reviews.

 * Jeff Duan
 Focused on AI player behaviors and ball throwing logic based on newton's law, initialized GameManager etc.
+Taking care of PR reviews.

 * AJK
-Taking care of some assets to improve game feels, such as scoreboard, fence and cartoon figures includes their animations
+Taking care of some assets to improve game feels, such as scoreboard, fence and cartoon figures includes their animations Taking care of PR reviews.

 * Cheyenne
 Taking care of audio assets, pause manager and celebration animations etc.
+Taking care of PR reviews.

 * acdowns
 Taking care of scaffolding project and now focusing on isometric camera etc.